johnny13/angular-numeric-stepper/README.md

 To use the directive at this moment, there are two ways.
 (Pretty boring ways if you ask me)

-a) One is to clone this repo and then manually copy to your project
+1. One is to clone this repo and then manually copy to your project
-b) Other is to follow the instructions on https://github.com/revolunet/angular-stepper
-    and then implement the changes here
+2. Other is to follow the instructions on https://github.com/revolunet/angular-stepper and then implement the changes here

 after installing add a dependency